-First Offense of Plagiarism: Zero credit on the assignment, student/teacher conference, and teacher will contact parent.
+First Offense of Plagiarism: No credit on the assignment, student/teacher conference, and teacher will contact the parent.

-Additional Offenses of Plagiarism During the School Year - If another such incident of plagiarism occurs within the same school year, the student will receive no higher grade than a 64 for the class in which the second incident occurred.
+Additional Offenses of Plagiarism During the School Year - If another such incident of plagiarism occurs within the same school year, the student will receive no higher grade than a .4/F for the class in which the second incident occurred.
 Accomplices will be dealt with in the same manner.
-The administration may impose further sanctions based upon the severity of the offense.
-Teacher will contact parent.
+The administration may impose disciplinary action or further sanctions based upon the severity of the offense.
+Teacher will contact the parent.